joelcox/codeigniter-amazon-ses/README.md

 	$this->amazon_ses->message_alt('No HTML?!');

 Sends the message.
 Returns true on success.
+You can pass a boolean as a first parameter to preserve the recipients after the message has been successfully send.
+This makes it possible to send an additional message without re-specifying the recipients.

     $this->amazon_ses->send();